kcrary/istari/docs/README.md

 reason about imperative code that uses higher-order state.

-The Istari type theory is itself formalized using a different proof assistant (Coq), and the Istari inference rules are validated according to that formalization.
-(At present some of the rules have yet to be validated, but all of the "delicate" rules are validated.)
+The Istari type theory is itself formalized using a different proof assistant (Coq), and nearly all of the Istari inference rules are validated using that formalization.

 ---